 These percentages depend on assumptions of how many expenses you’ll still have after you stop working.
 These rules guess that you’ll probably no longer have a mortgage or have any kids living at home.
 Many investment gurus also take into account that you’ll no longer be socking away money for retirement and that you’ll have perfect health.
 As you can see, this isn’t based on any science.
 These are pretty broad assumptions.

-Well, last week an announcement was made with a new rule of thumb.
+Well, Fidelity made an announcement was made with a new rule of thumb.
 And this process gives you a better approximation of how to get there rather than just telling you where you should end up.

 Fidelity Investments Outlines Age-Based Retirement Guidelines